 - 1 The Committee approved a 10.8% increase to Emily Prideaux's salary from 1 January 2024, as part of a phased alignment with the other Executive Directors' salaries.
-Further information is on page 173. - 2 All benefits are subject to the terms and conditions of the insurance policy in force. - 3 A summary of our Remuneration Policy for Executive Directors is on page 178 to 180.
-Further information on the remuneration received by Executive Directors during 2023 is on pages 188 to 196.
+Further information is on page 1 - 2 All benefits are subject to the terms and conditions of the insurance policy in force - 3 A summary of our Remuneration Policy for Executive Directors is on page 178 to 180.
+Further information on the remuneration received by Executive Directors during 2023 is on pages 188 to 196 compared to that for an average employee, from 2020 to 2023.
+The Directors' remuneration used to calculate the percentage change is taken from the 'single figure' table on page 188.